SPE-R/SPE/SPE-R-2024-practicals-with-solutions/effects-s.md

 homoskedasticity and normality of the error terms?

 ## Penalized spline model

-We shall now continue the analysis such that the apparently curved effect of `gestwks` is modelled by a *penalized spline*, based on the recommendations of Martyn in his lecture of this morning.
+We shall now continue the analysis such that the apparently curved effect of `gestwks` is modelled by a *penalized spline*, based on the recommendations of Martyn in his lecture today.

 You cannot fit a penalized spline model with `lm()` or `glm()`, Instead, function `gam()` in package